-Many children with spina bifida can stand and walk.
-The ability to walk will vary depending on the location of the cele and extent of the damage to the nerves.
+Many children with spina bifida can stand and walk to some extent.
+Your child's ability to walk is dependent on the location of the cele and how well muscles in the legs are working.

 Level of Spina Bifida

 - S2-S4 Usually walks.